-In looking at how Kraken vs Coinbase compare for user numbers, the former boasts far more active users at 13.3M vs 4M users.
+In looking at how Kraken vs Coinbase compares for user numbers, the former boasts far more active users at 13.3M vs 4M users.

 Notable Kraken Security Features

-- Whitelisting approved addresses: all withdrawal addresses must first be verified; any non-verified external addresses are totally restricted.
+- Whitelisting approved addresses: All withdrawal addresses must first be verified; any non-verified external addresses are restricted.

-- Two-factor authentication: provided by Google Authenticator.
-Additionally, there is no SMS account recovery feature, as this can leave your account vulnerable to hacking through your phone.
+- Two-factor authentication: Provided by Google Authenticator.
+Additionally, no SMS account recovery feature can leave your account vulnerable to hacking through your phone.

-- U2F security hardware key: Kraken allows users to connect to a U2F security key to allow for crypto keys to be securely stored offline.
+- U2F security hardware key: Kraken allows users to connect to a U2F security key for crypto keys to be securely stored offline.

 Notable Coinbase Security Features

-- Cryptocurrency vault: you can store your assets in vaults that require multiple user approvals for fund withdrawal.
-If transaction approvals do not come through within 24h, any withdrawal attempts are canceled.
+- Cryptocurrency vault: You can store your assets in vaults that require multiple user approvals for fund withdrawal.
+If transaction approvals do not come through within 24h, any withdrawal attempts are cancelled.

 3. The Unique Features Of Each

 Both of these platforms are cryptocurrency exchanges, which is to say you can use them to purchase and trade in cryptocurrencies.